Is Alfa Romeo Expensive to Maintain in 2025?

 In the world of automotive passion, few brands evoke as much emotion as Alfa Romeo.
 Known for its Italian flair, stunning design, and exhilarating performance, the marque has a loyal following.

-But lurking beneath the allure is a persistent question: Is Alfa Romeo expensive to maintain?
+In this article, we'll discuss the core question of "Is Alfa Romeo expensive to maintain?"
 As we hit 2025, with models like the Giulia, Stelvio, and the hybrid Tonale dominating discussions, ownership costs remain a hot topic.

 Key Points on Alfa Romeo Maintenance in 2025: